-- 4. The vehicle MUST be insured for use on public roads for filming purposes.
+- The vehicle MUST be insured for use on public roads for filming purposes.
 Public liability insurance is NOT sufficient.
-This requirement applies even when the road is closed via a Traffic Management Order. - 5.
-The driver MUST have a UK driving license or a driving license from another country that entitles them to drive the vehicle on UK roads.
-This requirement applies even when the road is closed via a Traffic Management Order. - 6.
-The Film Unit MUST have sight of the Method Statements and Risk Assessments from the production.
-Following advice from the Health & Safety Executive (HSE) the Film Unit will not comment on or approve either documents, but merely ensure both documents have been completed.
+This requirement applies even when the road is closed via a Traffic Management Order. - The driver MUST have a UK driving license or a driving license from another country that entitles them to drive the vehicle on UK roads.
+This requirement applies even when the road is closed via a Traffic Management Order. - The Film Unit MUST have sight of the Method Statements and Risk Assessments from the production.
+Following advice from the Health & Safety Executive (HSE) the Film Unit will not comment on or approve either documents, but merely ensure both documents have been completed. - It is vital that productions make sure that all vehicles moving, static on a public road are road registered and legal.
+The Metropolitan Police will NOT escort unregistered, pre-production vehicles.
+Proof that the vehicles are registered and taxed, insured will be requested and failure to provide valid documentation will result in cancellation of the shoot. - Any productions that do film with unregistered, illegal vehicles on public roads will be investigated by the Police with the aim to prosecute.